Spacetime and Physical Equivalence: Gauge-gravity dualities

 The remarks in the previous Section, introducing my conceptions of theory and related notions, were necessarily brief.
-And as I mentioned in \S\ref{concdual}, further work is required to illustrate how my conception of duality, and the contrasts (a) to (d), gives the correct verdicts in cases of dualities which are well-understood (cf.~De Haro and Butterfield (2017a)).
-In this Section, I will use the my conception of duality, and the contrasts (a) to (d), to shed light on a less well-understood case, which is of great relevance for our topic, of quantum gravity: gauge/gravity dualities.\footnote{The complete, non-perturbative mathematical theory of gauge/gravity duality is not known.
+And as I mentioned in \S\ref{concdual}, further work is required to illustrate how my conception of duality, and the contrasts (a) to (d), gives the correct verdicts in cases of dualities that are well-understood (cf.~De Haro and Butterfield (2018)).
+In this Section, I will use the conception of duality, and the contrasts (a) to (d), to shed light on a less well-understood case, which is of great relevance for our topic, of quantum gravity: gauge-gravity dualities.\footnote{The complete, non-perturbative mathematical theory of gauge-gravity duality is not known.
 Certain limits of the duality are, however, well-known: the semi-classical limit, in particular.
-Assuming that some gauge/gravity dualities are exact, at least for a suitable regime of parameters, the scheme illustrates the sense in which two such models are equivalent.
+Assuming that some gauge-gravity dualities are exact, at least for a suitable regime of parameters, the scheme illustrates the sense in which two such models are equivalent.
 For more details, see De Haro et al.~(2017:~\S4.2).}

 In \S\ref{sayst}, I take up question (1) in the Introduction: whether spacetime is eliminated; in particular, whether `spacetime' is part of what the theory says.
 I argue that the common core of the duality includes some, but not all, spacetime structure.
+In \S\ref{compare}, I discuss other works on duality.
 In \S\ref{metaph}, I discuss some metaphysical implications.